-Providers funded under the department's Families and Children Activity must work collaboratively with each other and relevant government and non-government agencies that provide services to families and children.
+Providers funded under the FaC Activity must work collaboratively with each other and relevant government and non-government agencies that provide services to families and children.

-If a FaRS provider lacks capacity or capability to support a client, or thinks a client would benefit from additional types of support, the department expects the provider to offer the client a timely referral to one or more appropriate services.
-The department expects FaRS providers to have accurate knowledge of the services to which they are referring clients, and recommends that providers develop clear referral protocols with one another.
+If a CaPS provider lacks capacity or capability to support a client, or thinks a client would benefit from additional types of support, the department expects the provider to offer the client a timely referral to one or more appropriate services.
+The department expects CaPS providers to have accurate knowledge of the services to which they are referring clients, and recommends that providers develop clear referral protocols with one another.